 What should I post to my blog?

 People subscribe to blogs, magazines, and regularly curated content because it’s of interest or use to them.
 Topics that help people learn about a subject, or are discussing current events are possible topics.
-Focusing on topics relevant to you or your organization are important.
-Just like schedule consistency, the topics and theme of your blog need to be consistent.
+Focusing on topics relevant to you or your organization is important.
+Just like schedule consistency, the topics and themes of your blog need to be consistent.

 Answer recurring questions about your business in a blog post format.
 Do you have multiple customers contact you to ask a particular question often?
 Does it take more than a few minutes to explain?
-Having this information available will help customers looking for the answer find you in searches.
-You can also easily direct them to the article for a more in depth information when you do get the question.
+Having this information available will help customers looking for the answer to find you in searches.
+You can also easily direct them to the article for more in-depth information when you do get the question.

 Current Industry Changes